 If you are able to join a workplace scheme however, then you should usually do so, as, many employers will match the contributions that you make, therefore substantially adding to the value of your pension pot.

 If you work for a company but they don't currently offer a workplace pension, this should soon change under the auto-enrolment system.
-What is auto-enrolment?

 The government set up the auto-enrolment pension system to give as many people as possible access to a workplace pension.
 It began in October 2012, and is gradually being rolled out over the next five years, starting with the biggest employers first.